chriskrycho/v4.chriskrycho.com/content/art/poetry-2015-04_april-is.md

+---
 Title: April Is
 Date: 2015-04-19 14:25
 Tags: poetry
+Description: |
+    April is—
-Description: April is— / blue and gray and blue and gray and / …
+        blue and gray and blue and gray and…
+...

 | April is—
 |     blue and gray and blue and gray and